Scenes from a week in Copan, Honduras.

 I had meant to spend two, maybe three, nights in Copan, Honduras.
 Instead, I ended up spending six.
-The first two were comprised of necessity: a night of rest (though, really, drinking) after a 4am bus ride, a day to explore the nearby ruins.
+The first two were comprised of necessity: a night of rest (though, really, drinking) after a 4am bus ride from Guatemala, a day to explore the nearby ruins.
 The next three were because I’d found a few new friends who really liked and I had no desire to leave them.
-And the sixth, because I was struck with food poisoning and couldn’t bring myself to get on the 7am bus I needed to take.
+And the sixth, because I was struck with food poisoning and couldn’t bring myself to get on the 7am bus I needed to take to get to Lago de Yajoa.

 I really do try to respect all religions, which is why I consider myself agnostic.
 There are aspects of religions I like and some aspects I just don’t.
 But I like to believe in possibility and can’t say for certain that anything is true or which one is “right,” if any of them.